Mikradusiles/RFID-Enabled-Power-Control-with-Arduino-Uno/README.md

 ## Known Issues
 The power output is supposed to be enabled for a specific timespan (44 seconds).
 This is not the exact value at the moment because the logging takes an indefinite amount of time.
 There is a currently disabled solution in the code that has to be tested first.

-Witing in the log files may lead to a corrupted log file and all following logs can not be saved anymore.
+Writing in the log files may lead to a corrupted log file and all following logs can not be saved anymore.
 A simple workaround with new log files will be implemented.